 - Reduce anemia

 - Reduce ovarian cancer risk.
-According to the American Cancer Society, women who have taken birth control pills for five years or more have about half the risk of ovarian cancer compared to women who have never taken the pill.
+According to the American Cancer Society, women who have taken birth control pills for five years or more have a significantly lower risk of ovarian cancer compared to women who have never taken the pill.

 - May reduce colorectal cancer risk.

 - Reduce the development of ovarian cysts

 - Decrease benign breast disease

 - Provide reliable birth control without affecting future ability to become pregnant